Bicycles and In-Line Skates/Skateboards

 - Perform an excessive number of tasks such that they encroach upon time needed for sleeping, studying, and attending to personal matters

 - Participate in activities that interfere with scheduled class meetings, study sessions, or school-sponsored extracurricular activities

 - Wear uncomfortable or inappropriate apparel or otherwise alter appearance which is conspicuous and/or atypical

 - Experience public degradation

-- Experience verbal harassment (such as degrading nicknames or derogatory references)
+- Experience verbal harassment (such as degrading nicknames, derogatory references, yelling or screaming)